 - Double Degree Agreement (Word, 26 kB) and Checklist regarding Double Degree Agreements (Word, 13 kB, in Swedish)

 - Agreement regarding Employment as Adjunct Professor (Word, 42 kB)

 Who is to sign the agreement?

 The content of the agreement and its total value determines who is authorised to sign the agreement on behalf of Lund University.
 The vice-chancellor decision ‘Rules on the allocation of decision-making powers at Lund University’ specifies who is authorised to sign agreements at Lund University 2016.

 The person authorised to sign an agreement, in accordance with the regulations above, must always review the content of the agreement and decide whether the University should enter into it or not.
 This applies regardless of whether the agreement has been reviewed by a legal counsel or not.
 Agreements always contain material conditions which cannot be assessed by the Legal Division.
 The project manager is to make sure that there is sufficient supporting documentation, such as financial documentation, documented support for the project at department/faculty level and any comments from the legal counsel responsible for the matter.

 Document registration of the agreement

-An agreement regarding a collaboration with an external party constitutes a matter at Lund University that shall be registered at department or faculty level.
-Also, the correspondence between the Legal Services Office and the external party during the negotiations shall be registered as part of the matter.
-As principal investigator, or equivalent, you are responsible for ensuring that this takes place.
+An agreement regarding a collaboration with an external party constitutes a matter at Lund University and must be registered at department or faculty level.
+Any correspondence between the Legal Division and the external party during the negotiations is also to be registered as part of the matter.
+As the project manager, you are responsible for the agreement and ensuring that this takes place.
 Contact the Lund University registrar’s office if you need more information.